mcdonn/2019-lsa-institute-video/README.md

 1. Click on blue button "Start free trial"
 1. Then you'll be asked for your email and other info.

-# Download exercise files from Google Drive (Please complete before class)
+# Download exercise files from UH File Drop (Please complete before class)

+1. Everyone will receive an email with a link to download video files.
+1. If you do not recive this email, please contact me at <mcdonn@hawaii.edu>.